-Southbeach Modeller is a professional .NET application, compatible with Windows 10, 8, 7, Vista and XP.
-The software implements Southbeach Notation.
+Southbeach Modeller is a professional .NET application.
+The native Microsoft Windows software implements Southbeach Notation.
 Models are held in .sbm files, an XML format.

 The application has been tested on touch screens, including interactive white boards.
 Future versions will increase support for touch gestures on Windows tablets.

-Many users run the software on Apple Mac OSX, using Parallels Desktop for Mac or VMWare Fusion.
-They report a seamless experience.
+Some users run the software on Apple Mac OSX, using Parallels Desktop for Mac or VMWare Fusion.

 Each .sbm file can store multiple models, multiple creativity rules, and multiple report templates, displayed in tabs when open in Southbeach Modeller.
 Each contained sub-model, and each element in each model, can store its own text notes and links to related information, including web links and web search.